Pedalling Through Barriers: Introducing Connie Hayes

 Connie and her parents now see this for what it was: polite euphemism hiding genuine struggle.
 Sugar-coating might protect short-term feelings, but it prolongs misunderstanding—and can cause real harm.

-In her final year of school, the pressure of exams became too much.
-Connie “went off the rails,” a phrase that mirrors the meltdowns and breakdowns experienced by many undiagnosed neurodivergent individuals.
-Despite her mother being a SENCO teacher, even she didn’t fully grasp the depth of Connie’s challenges.
+In her final year of school, the pressure of exams became overwhelming.
+Connie “went off the rails”—a phrase that, while often used casually, reflects the very real meltdowns and breakdowns many undiagnosed neurodivergent individuals experience under stress.
+Despite her mother being a SENCO teacher, even she didn’t fully recognise the depth or nature of Connie’s internal struggles—proof that neurodivergence can be hard to spot, even close to home.

 Diagnosis as Relief… and Recalibration